All Products

 Note

-The 上传图标 icon appears in the Origin Server column.
+The 上传图标 icon appears in the Origin Server column only if you select HTTPS for the Protocol Type parameter.

-4. In the Upload Certificate or Update Certificate dialog box, configure the Upload Type parameter to upload an HTTPS certificate.
+4. In the Upload Certificate or Update Certificate dialog box, configure the Upload Method parameter to upload an HTTPS certificate.

 Note

-After you upload the certificate, the Update Certificate dialog box appears.
+If you uploaded a certificate, the Update Certificate dialog box appears.
 The Update Certificate and Upload Certificate dialog boxes have the same configuration items.

 • Manual Upload: Configure the Certificate Name parameter, copy and paste the content of the certificate file to the Certificate File field, and then copy and paste the content of the private key file to the Private Key File field.

-For information about the certificate file, see the following descriptions:
+For more information about the certificate file, see the following descriptions:

 • If the certificate file is in the PEM, CER, or CRT format, you can use a text editor to open the certificate file and copy the text content.